ynikitenko/yarsync/README.rst

 Yarsync
 =======

-Yarsync is a program to synchronize data (files and directories) between Unix-like systems.
+Yet Another Rsync is a program to synchronize data (files and directories) between Unix-like systems.

 It allows to use ``git`` command semantics while working with files.
 This can be helpful in two ways: